cinderblock/3-Phase-Controller/README.md

 The current Makefile is setup to program an AVR via USB DFU.
 It is possible to switch to using an ISP or other bootloader/programmer easily as well.

+## VSCode

+To get VSCode IntelliSense to work, `avr.gcc.binPath` must be set in your User Settings.

 ## Associated documentation

 - [Technical Docs](docs/README.md)